 How to do it:

 - Use the right charts for the right information.
 Are monthly sales best displayed using a bar graph or a sparkline?
-A variety of factors determine the right choice; the key is to truly determine the purpose of each chart and graph, and make sure the element serves that purpose.
+A variety of factors determine the right choice; the key is to accurately determine the purpose of each chart and graph, and make sure the element serves that purpose.

 Good dashboards give you everything, but a great dashboard provides what you need.